TorAP/AML/README.md

 ## Use pre-trained model
 - The notebook "GenerateMonetFromExcistingModel.ipynb" uses google drive to upload the data.
 In order for that notebook to run smoothly, uploading a zip of the src/data/generate folder to your google drive is necessary.
-- The runbook generates monets from 4 different photos using two pre-existing models.
+- The runbook generates Monets from 4 different pictures using a pre-existing model (the best model) for two different epoch numbers (epoch 2 and epoch 100).
 These results are then combined into one .png image called "GeneratedMonets.png".
 --------
 ## To train model:
 - Running main.py will train a model